toiletpapar/infrastructure/docs/smithers/smithers.md

 https://kubernetes.github.io/ingress-nginx/deploy/#environment-specific-instructions

+If you're running on a cloud provider, follow the below steps to ensure your load balancer has a static ip for use with your DNS solution
 * Retrieve the IP of your load balancer
 * Promote the IP to a static IP
 * Patch k8s with static IP
 `kubectl patch svc ingress-nginx-controller --namespace ingress-nginx -p '{"spec": {"loadBalancerIP": "xxx.xxx.xxx.xx"}}'`

+If you're running baremetal, then you'll likely have configured `metallb` and a DNS through this project for a private network.
+Therefore, your static ip can be found at `docs/baremetal/metallb/ip-address-pool.yaml` and your DNS will be configured to serve resolve that ip for `api.smithers.private`.

 https://kubernetes.github.io/ingress-nginx/examples/static-ip/